 Geske: It's already a reality.
 The amateur finals day has become the blueprint for "The Finals", i.e. the joint German championships of many sports broadcast on ARD and ZDF every two years.

 Brennecke: We are currently considering synchronizing the semi-finals, not to show all 42 matches live, but to implement comprehensive online coverage.
-Technically, a final day for the women's or A-juniors would also be conceivable.
+Technically, a final day would also be conceivable for the women's or A-juniors.
 However, you should always check whether a competition has already reached this stage and not go overboard.

 Many soccer fans see the interplay between the regional cup finals and the DFB Cup final on the same evening as a perfect symbiosis.
 Will the match in Berlin between VfB Stuttgart and Arminia Bielefeld, which will be broadcast by ZDF, be a relaxed end to a busy evening for you?